RafaelPaula15/history-facts/README.md

 ## History-facts

+This is the link to open and view the app already deployed. --> https://history-facts-app.herokuapp.com/

 Numbers web API: http://numbersapi.com  : is the API we're using to make requests.

 To get this application running, make sure you do the following in the Terminal: